-- mast sections in a maximum quantity of four pieces, with relevant bolts, washers, fastening nuts and all component needed to install the anchor have to be loaded on the loading unit.
-When positioning the masts onto the loading unit, be careful to place them upright with the part for the tapered couplings on the lower part, in an orderly manner and close to the lifting unit - drive the cabin up to the limit of the mounted mast (two safety hooks are provided to prevent it from dropping down, in case of an incorrect maneuver being implemented) - remove mast guard using a 13mm socket or wrench, (4) 8mm bolts, one in each corner - remove roof hatch prop rod from its stowage.
-Unlock roof hatch by sliding padlock toward the center of the car.
-Install roof hatch prop rod and lift roof hatch upward.
-Secure roof hatch prop rod with supplied locking pin.
-CAUTION: DO NOT LEAVE ROOF HATCH OPEN WITHOUT SECURING WITH PROP ROD. - if a crane is not available, two persons can lift the mast by positioning themselves one on each side to position the mast on top of the previous one and block it as described above - you are advised to insert the bolts between two masts starting from the lower part and moving upwards as shown in figure so that, in an unfortunate instance of a nut becoming loose, the bolt can fall, making it clear that it is missing during a subsequent control.
-It is certainly more evident and visible, even at a glance, if the entire bolt is missing as opposed to only the nut
+- Mast sections in a maximum quantity of four pieces, with relevant bolts, washers, fastening nuts and all components needed to install the anchor have to be loaded on the loading unit.
+When positioning the masts onto the loading unit, be careful to place them upright with the part for the tapered couplings on the lower part, in an orderly manner and close to the lifting unit. - Load all the accessories needed for mounting the first anchor into the machine. - Drive the cabin up to the limit of the mounted mast (two safety hooks are provided to prevent it from dropping down, in case of an incorrect maneuver being implemented).

+For mast section fitting you can use only:

-- when mounting a mast on top of another, take care to ensure that the two support surfaces are perfectly clean and free from any residue; carefully tighten the fastening bolts (refer to the table that indicates the correct tightening torques in respect to the particular bolt).
+- Bolts M16x160mm grade 8.8 - Self-locking nuts M16 - Washers, flat M16 - You are advised to insert the bolts between two masts starting from the lower part and moving upwards as shown in Figure 6.14 so that, in an unfortunate instance of a nut becoming loose, the bolt can fall, making it clear that it is missing during a subsequent inspection.
+It is certainly more evident and visible, even at a glance, if the entire bolt is missing as opposed to only the nut. - When mounting a mast on top of another, take care to ensure that the two support surfaces are perfectly clean and free from any residue; carefully tighten the fastening bolts to 180Nm (133 ft-lbs).
+Tighten the bolts in the pattern depicted in section 6.8.1.
 Ensure that the two extreme ends of the masts which come into contact fit perfectly with no ridges between the main vertical supports or between the racks, (no residual air must remain in between the surfaces when they come into contact).
-If the connection between two masts does not seem to be perfect or does not comply with the indications provided earlier on, shutdown the machine and contact BETA MAX Technical Support immediately - before handling the machine, ensure that the masts are perfectly mounted and tightened - Close and latch roof hatch, returning roof hatch prop rod to its stowage - Reinstall mast guard CAUTION: DO NOT OPERATE MACHINE WITH ROOF HATCH OPEN OR WITHOUT MAST GUARD PROPERLY IN PLACE.
+If the connection between two masts does not seem to be perfect or does not comply with the indications provided earlier on, shutdown the machine and contact BETA MAX Technical Support immediately. - Before handling the machine, ensure that the masts are perfectly mounted and tightened to the proper torque value. - Regardless of if the assembly or disassembly process is being carried out on the machine, driving the cabin on a mast which is either partially tightened or not tightened at all, could cause the component to detach itself immediately, resulting in the loading unit dropping down.